 - Changes in social attitude toward Hansen's disease (leprosy) as it transitioned from a "sin and curse" with mandatory quarantine to a bacterial infection that is curable with outpatient treatment

 - Medical History

 - One adult chaperone per ten students required

-- Museum open Tuesdays through Saturdays, 10 am to 4 pm.
+- Hours of Operation-- Tuesdays through Saturdays, 10 am to 4 pm.
 Closed Federal holidays.

 Louisiana State Educational Benchmarks and Standards

 - 5th - 8th grades: C-1D-M4; H-1A-ME-4; SI-M-B6